leonardothehuman/libretro-doublecherryGB/README.md

 - make sure emulated gameboys is set to 1 in the Core Options
 - load your rom
-- start or join a netplay. (a second player can join any time)
+- start or join a netplay (a second player can join any time)

 The netpacket api is activated when you set emulated gameboys to 1.
 This is only meant for trading purposes and may be too slow for actual Multiplayer.
-For Multiplayer-sessions please set the amount of emulated gameboys to 2 or higher, because this will active the old savestate sync for lagfree netplay.
+For Multiplayer-sessions please set the amount of emulated gameboys to 2 or higher, because this will activate the old savestate sync for lagfree netplay.

 Trading should work with other GB/GBC Games as well:

 - Pokemon R/B/Y/S/G/C
-- Pokemon Trading Card Game 1/2
+- Pokemon Trading Card Game 1 and 2
 - RoboPon Sun/Star
-- Telefang Speed / Power
+- Telefang Speed/Power
+- Dragon Warrior (Quest) Monster
 - Dragon Warrior (Quest) Monster 2 Tara's Adventure / Cobi's Journey
 - Monster Rancher Battle Card Game
 - Zelda OoA / OoS ring trade